frederic-perez/AmE-dictionary/data/dictionary.md

 __imp__ _Its imp genius._
 __impact__ _Sterling struggled to make an impact in the second half._
 __impairment__
+__impale__ _v_ Pierce with a sharp stake or point. _Syn_ spike, transfix _My mother always warned me not to run with scissors, lest I fall and impale myself on the blades._
 __impaneled__ _v_
 __impart__ _v_
 __impartible__